In celebration of St. Peter Faber's Feast Day, for the month of August, receive 50% off of this title! Discount is already applied.

-Pierre Favre was the first companion of Ignatius of Loyola, and Ignatius considered him the best director of the Spiritual Exercises.
+Pierre Favre (Peter Faber) was the first companion of Ignatius of Loyola, and Ignatius considered him the best director of the Spiritual Exercises.
 Spiritual Writings assembles English translations of Favre’s most enduring works, including his spiritual diary (known as the Memoriale), an early example of the Jesuit practice of writing down every day “whatever happened in his soul” and conducting a dialogue with God as a means of discernment.
 Also included are 27 letters and instructions written between 1540 (when he began his first apostolic mission) and 1546 (a week before his death), sent to such recipients as Ignatius in Rome, young Jesuit scholastics in Paris, and King John III of Portugal.
 This volume also features a 56–page biography of Favre, providing historical context to his life and teachings.
 This is the first English–language edition of Favre’s works, which were originally published in the Monumenta Historica Societatis Iesu.

 Introduction / Edmond C. Murphy and John W. Padberg. --

 The Memoriale / translated by Edmond C. Murphy. --

 Selected letters and instructions / translated by Martin E. Palmer.

 Includes bibliographical references (p.
 399-406) and indexes.